Ostrationids, Chest Fish

 They lack ventral fins, swim quite poorly and are not very skilled , so they do not like competition for food.

-the Red Sea, the Indian and Pacific Oceans , in habitats rich in algae and sponges, with a depth between 3 and 30 meters.
+They originate in the tropical regions of the globe: the Red Sea, the Indian and Pacific Oceans , in habitats rich in algae and sponges, with a depth between 3 and 30 meters.

-are capable of generating through their skin, a toxic substance that can be harmful,causing the indisposition in the rest of the inhabitants of the aquarium.
+If they are sick or feel scared, they are capable of generating through their skin, a toxic substance that can be harmful,causing the indisposition in the rest of the inhabitants of the aquarium.

 They should be kept in aquariums, which have at least 300 liters of capacity, to avoid problems for other tenants.